Thank you for signing up to . You will receive a verification email shortly.

 - Glace cherry, to decorate

-Place the butter and sugar in a large mixing bowl and beat together with an electric whisk until pale and creamy.
+- Place the butter and sugar in a large mixing bowl and beat together with an electric whisk or with a wooden spoon until pale and creamy.
 Gradually beat in the eggs, adding a spoonful of the flour if the mixture begins to curdle.

-Sift over the flour and fold in gently, using a metal spoon.
+- Sift over the flour and fold in gently, using a metal spoon.
 Fold in the coconut and milk to give a soft dropping consistency.
-Divide the mixture between the prepared tins and gently level the surface.
+Divide the mixture between the prepared tins and gently level the surface using the back of a spoon.

-To assemble, slice each sponge in half horizontally and sandwich all the layers back together with one-quarter of the coconut cream.
+- To assemble, slice each sponge in half horizontally and sandwich all the layers back together with one-quarter of the coconut cream.
+Make sure the cakes are completely cool before adding any frosting or filling as warm cake will make the frosting melt and curdle.
 Spread two-thirds of the remaining cream over the top and sides of the cake.
-Pipe the remaining cream in rosettes on top.
-Gently press the coconut onto the sides and top of the cake and decorate with a glace cherry.

 Top tips for making a coconut cake